Professionalism Course Information

 SJC Rule 3:16 on Practicing with Professionalism requires a mandatory course on professionalism for new lawyers admitted to the Massachusetts bar, effective September 1, 2013.

-Important Update (posted May 15, 2020): In light of the ongoing and urgent public health concerns regarding the COVID-19 (coronavirus) pandemic, the Supreme Judicial Court issued Temporary Emergency Order re: Supreme Judicial Court Rule 3:16 (effective May 14, 2020).
+Important Update (posted Sept.
+11, 2020): In light of the ongoing and urgent public health concerns regarding COVID-19 (coronavirus) pandemic, the Supreme Judicial Court has issued Supreme Judicial Court Order re: Supreme Judicial Court Rule 3:16 (effective September 10, 2020).

 2020 Professionalism Course Calendar